hsi/lapland.nvim/README.md

 # lapland.vim
-Neovim/Vim theme inspired by Lapland's fruits
+A dark Neovim/Vim theme inspired by Lapland's fruits with easy to read code in mind.

 Screenshot
 ----------